 The bodies of water in Maui are so incredible and unique.
 Being a volcanic region, you can see a sandy beach in the morning and then explore a shoreline with lava rocks in the afternoon.

-La Perouse Bay is a beautiful place in Maui where the coastline is filled with lava rock formations with oceanfront scenery.
+La Perouse Bay is one of Maui’s scenic spots, where the coastline is filled with lava rock formations and Maui ocean scenery.

-You will have to park your car on the main road or near Makena Beach then hike the small trail down to the water.
-Not too far from the bay is the stunning Hanomanioa Light.
+You must park your car on the main road or near Makena Beach, then hike the small trail to the water.
+Not too far from the bay is the stunning Hanamanioa Light.

-The hike is easy but very rocky, it’s highly recommended that you wear proper hiking boots to protect your ankle.
-Finish off your hike with a quick dip at Makena Beach to cool down.
+The hike is easy but very rocky.
+It’s highly recommended that you wear proper hiking boots to protect your ankle.
+Finish your hike with a quick dip at Makena Beach to cool down.

 6. Makena Beach and Cove

-Makena Beach is one of the most popular spots in Maui and there’s a reason for that.
+Makena Beach is one of the most popular Maui tourist spots, and there’s a reason for that.
 It’s a spacious beach that stretches 0.66 miles (1 km) and is 100 feet wide.

-Makena Beach is a great spot for snorkeling, swimming, and people who just like to enjoy the sun while reading a book.
+Makena Beach is an excellent spot for snorkeling and swimming and for people who just like to enjoy the sun while reading a book.

-On the south of the beach is the magical Makena Cove, a hidden area filled with fine white sand and lined with palm trees matched with clear waters.
+On the beach’s south is the magical Makena Cove, a hidden area filled with fine white sand and lined with palm trees matched with clear waters.

 This is the place to get a nice view of the sunset, it’s also a famous location to take wedding photos.